ngot/ansistyles/README.md

 ## Tests

-Look at the [tests](https://github.com/thlorenz/ansistyles/blob/master/test/ansistyles.js) to see more examples and/or run them via:
+Look at the [tests](https://github.com/ngot/ansistyles/blob/master/test/ansistyles.js) to see more examples and/or run them via:

-    npm explore ansistyles && npm test
+    js test/ansistyles.js

 ## More Styles